Drawdown

-That makes drawdown different from volatility.
+Drawdown is different from volatility.
 Volatility measures fluctuation in both directions, while drawdown measures realized downside from an already established high.
 A market can be volatile without suffering a large drawdown if swings reverse quickly, and it can suffer a serious drawdown through a slower, steadier decline even when day-to-day moves are not unusually violent.
-Within the broader drawdowns, contagion and crisis dynamics cluster, drawdown is the basic structural expression of loss rather than the full crisis architecture that may later grow around it.
+Drawdown describes the structure of loss itself, while broader crisis analysis asks whether that loss begins to spread through liquidity, balance sheets, or transmission channels.

 How a drawdown forms